How to Add Support for Passkeys Authentication

 Verifying a WebAuthn Signature

-You can validate webAuthn signature to verify whether a signature on a behalf of a given Safe Account is valid, similar to EOA owners.
+Validate WebAuthn signatures to verify whether a signature on behalf of a given Safe Account is valid, similar to EOA owner verification.

 import { hashMessage } from "ethers";